-102-13.17 Temporary Signalization and Maintenance: Price and payment will constitute full compensation for furnishing, installing, operating, maintaining and removing temporary traffic control signals including all equipment and components necessary to provide an operable traffic signal.
-Payment will be withheld for each day at each intersection where the temporary signalization is not operational within 12 hours after notification.

-102-13.18 Temporary Traffic Detection and Maintenance: Price and payment will constitute full compensation for furnishing, installing, operating, maintaining and removing temporary traffic detection including all equipment and components necessary to provide an acceptable signalized intersection.
+- 102-13.16 Temporary Signalization and Maintenance: Price and payment will constitute full compensation for furnishing, installing, operating, maintaining and removing temporary traffic control signals including all equipment and components necessary to provide an operable traffic signal.
+Payment will be withheld for each day at each intersection where the temporary signalization is not operational within 12 hours after notification. - 102-13.17 Temporary Traffic Detection and Maintenance: Price and payment will constitute full compensation for furnishing, installing, operating, maintaining and removing temporary traffic detection including all equipment and components necessary to provide an acceptable signalized intersection.
 Take ownership of all equipment and components.
-Payment will be withheld for each day at each intersection where the temporary detection is not operational within 12 hours after notification.
+Payment will be withheld for each day at each intersection where the temporary detection is not operational within 12 hours after notification. - 102-13.18 Existing ITS Maintenance: Price and payment will constitute full compensation for diagnosing, troubleshooting, configuring, installing, operating, maintaining, and removing existing ITS devices including all auxiliary equipment and device components.
+Payment will be withheld for each day where the ITS device is not operational within the allowable downtime, beginning at the time of notification.
+Payment will not be withheld for days of delay when the Department or Maintaining Agency is unable to furnish the replacement ITS device to the Contractor.